eclab/grains/info/grains.md

 - The revised GRAINS had a switch to set AUDIO OUT to Pin 11, or to Pin 9, as required by the Mozzi Library.
 Why the difference?
 Because Pin 9 has high-resolution PWM, resulting in much higher quality sound output.
 It's not clear why Ginkosynthese used Pin 11 in the first place.

-- A prototype version of "GRAINS v2.0", which many people have seen in my rack, exposes all the pins that the original GRAINS versions did not.
+- A prototype version of "GRAINS v2.0", which I got from Robert and many people have seen in my rack, exposes all the pins that the original GRAINS versions did not.
 This includes a few LEDs, some buttons, more digital ins/outs, and some analog ins.
 Critically, hardware serial transmit and receive are exposed as sockets (enabling better MIDI).
-Robert has changed the USB port to USB C.  I'd like to see a fourth pot as well but it's not in my prototype, and I think it's probably not going to happen.
+Robert has also changed the USB port to USB C.  I'd like to see a fourth pot as well but it's not in my prototype, and I think it's probably not going to happen.

+ This is just an early prototype.
 I do not know when, or even if, Robert will release a v2.0; he is focusing on other stuff for the time being.
 Who knows if it'll happen.
-I will not release software for this version until after it's released.

 ## Coding Options

 You have three coding options: